15205080581/polardb/intl.en-US/Data migration__synchronization/POLARDB for MySQL/Data migration/Clone data from RDS for MySQL to POLARDB for MySQL with one click.md

 ## Prerequisites {#section_o3x_p6s_u0l .section}

 -   The source RDS instance is of the RDS for MySQL 5.6 high-availability version.
--   [Transparent Data Encryption \(TDE\)](../../../../intl.en-US/User Guide/Security/Set TDE.md#) and [Secure Sockets Layer \(SSL\)](../../../../intl.en-US/User Guide/Security/Set SSL encryption.md#)are not enabled in the source RDS instance.
+-   [Transparent Data Encryption \(TDE\)](../../../../intl.en-US/User Guide/Security/Set TDE.md#) and [Secure Sockets Layer \(SSL\)](../../../../intl.en-US/User Guide/Security/Configure SSL encryption.md#)are not enabled in the source RDS instance.
 -   The table storage engine of the source RDS instance is InnoDB.

 ## Procedure {#section_usc_hx6_upb .section}

-1. You can go to the page for creating a new cluster in the following two ways.
-    -   1. Log on to the [ApsaraDB for POLARDB console](https://polardb.console.aliyun.com).
+1. Log on to the [ApsaraDB for POLARDB console](https://polardb.console.aliyun.com).
 2. Click **Create Cluster**.
-    -   1. Log on to the [RDS console](https://rds.console.aliyun.com/).
-2. In the upper-left corner of the page, select the region where the source instance resides.
-3. Find the [desirable source RDS instance](#section_o3x_p6s_u0l) and click the instance ID.
-4. Click **Clone to POLARDB**.
-2. Select Subscription or Pay-As-You-Go \(Hourly Rate\).
+3. Select Subscription or Pay-As-You-Go \(Hourly Rate\).
-3. Set parameters listed in the following table.
+4. Set parameters listed in the following table.

     |Parameter|Description|
     |---------|-----------|